SEX Crimes

 Frequently Asked Questions:

-Call 3-1-1 and make a report to an officer and then it will be screened by a Cyber Crimes Unit supervisor.
+Call 3-1-1 to make a report to the Anchorage Police Department.
+The report will be reviewed and screened by a Cyber Crimes Unit supervisor.

-The APD Cyber Crimes Unit does not investigate malware, phone scams, hacking, intrusions, espionage, or conspiracy theories.
+No. The APD Cyber Crimes Unit does not investigate scams, fraud, or hacking incidents.